 There’s so much research to be done in the community industry and we just haven’t had the bandwidth to do everything we’ve wanted to.
 With this new funding, we’ll be building out the CMX content team and you can expect to see more studies, articles, webinars, and case studies.

-Key reports like the Community Industry Trends report, and The Guide to Community Platforms, will be updated regularly, with more long-form reports to come.
+Key reports like the Community Industry Report and The CMX Guide to Community Platforms will be updated regularly, with more long-form reports to come.
 Let us know in the comments if you have ideas for research we should consider publishing.

 A huge part of our work at CMX is to highlight the work of amazing community teams, and share their lessons with the rest of the industry, so we can all grow together.
 We kicked off the Community Industry Awards this year to spotlight the top community professionals in the world.
 We’ll continue to grow that program, and will be publishing more case studies and articles to show you how the best companies get it done.

 We’ve been wanting to give our website a lot of love for a while.
 Now it’s going to happen.
 Look for all new designs, a new job board, new blog designs, and a more cohesive brand and experience.
 We have years of content on the website and we want to make it easy for you to find the insights you need when you need it.
 We’ve already started redesigning the website as you may have noticed.
 Lots more updates to come.

 We know, more money doesn’t always translate into better communities.
 Investments come with expectations of growth.
 Sometimes it’s all too easy for companies to hit the gas and lose sight of what made their community so special in the first place.

 Yes, we have those high expectations of our business too.
 We want to build a successful software and community business, we want to grow, and continue to invest in this industry, we want to help more companies build thriving communities that help their members learn, connect, and grow.